Techtonica/curriculum/databases/install-postgres-with-docker.md

 SELECT * from CURRENT_DATE;
 ```

-Congradulation.
+Congratulations.
 If you don't get any error that means we have successfully run PostgreSQL in Docker.
 Press `CTRL+D` to exit.

 ### Install PG-admin using Docker(Optional)